Excellent: 4.9/ 5 ★★★★★ based on 629 reviews

 Worth a visit is Belfast’s W5 Interactive Discovery Centre.
 With a daily programme of live science demos and interactive displays and exhibits, there is enough to keep the whole family busy on a day out in Belfast.

-The six zoned areas include the SpaceBase, VR zone and the Med Lab, as well as the Discovery Zone, ClimbIt and AMAZE areas.
+The six zoned areas include the SpaceBase, VR zone and Med Lab, as well as the Discovery Zone, ClimbIt and AMAZE areas.
 The W5 Discovery Centre is located in the Odyssey Complex, just 3.5 miles from the airport.

 It will take around ten minutes by car to reach the centre from the airport, and car parking is available at the site.